Our May Plans

 Getting Stuff Done

-Friday we got our paperwork ready for YBA and drove into town to get it notarized and mailed.
-After another quick stop at a Fairway Grocery Store for Iowa chops and steaks, we headed back to the fairgrounds.
+On Friday, we completed our paperwork for YBA and drove into town to get it notarized and mailed.
+After another quick stop at the Fairway Grocery Store to pick up some Iowa chops and steaks, we headed back to the fairgrounds.

-I also rested with a heating pad and ice packs, researching what could be causing the pain in my leg.
+I also spent time with a heating pad and ice packs, researching what could be causing the pain in my leg.
 It was like nothing I had ever experienced.

 Saturday Hay Auction

-Out our side window, we watched as the auctioneer and the crowd walked from stack to stack, selling, and buying hay.
+Out our side window, we watched as the auctioneer and the crowd walked from one stack of hay to another, selling and buying hay.
 Sadie stood on the arm of the recliner, watching the buyer’s dogs through the window.

 A Quick Sightseeing Stop